Alok Ananda: Flag rank

 Ananda was promoted to flag rank in November 2023 and appointed Assistant Chief of the Naval Staff (Plans and Policy) at NHQ.
 On 17 October 2025, he took command of the Eastern Fleet as the Flag Officer Commanding Eastern Fleet from Rear Admiral Susheel Menon.
+In June and July 2026, ships of the Eastern Fleet, under his command, visited Vietnam, Thailand and Singapore as part of their operational deployment to the South East Asia Region.
+On 29 July 2026, he relinquished command of the Eastern Fleet, handing over to Rear Admiral Vishal Bishnoi.
+On 1 August, he was promoted to the rank of Vice Admiral and appointed Commandant of Indian Naval Academy.

 Awards and decorations

 Ananda was awarded the Chief of the Naval Staff commendation card and the Flag Officer Commanding-in-Chief Southern Naval Command commendation card, apart from the Yudh Seva Medal in 2016.